twanvissers/assignments-1/Management Control Systems.md

 Employees who identify with the firm's objectives are more likely to choose higher effort levels under the same performance-based employment contract.

-**The sorting effect:** a contract that includes discretionary adjustment less valueable to employees that do not identify with the firm.
+**The sorting effect:** a contract that includes discretionary adjustment is less valueable to employees that do not identify with the firm.

 _**Results of the paper:**_